 To our east is the peak of the High Rise, and the steep cliffs and valleys that lead up to the top.
 The mountains here catch a lot of rain, which comes out of the valleys in streams and small torrents.
 This year there was enough rain to turn the valley trail into a small stream, and we hop over the stream constantly as we hike out the valley.
-At this time of year we’re expecting the stream to be fully frozen, and it could be quite tricky going.
-We’ll pack some crampons, and we’ll do a scouting trip before the hike to make sure we’re not going to get stuck.

 If we kept hiking all the way down the valley we’d end up at the Lakeside Great Wall.
 But before we get there we’ll turn off to cross a medium-rise hill, hiking a farm trail through terraced chestnut orchards and then down in to the valley on the other side.

 The lower part of this valley is served by a narrow, slowly rising concrete road, which is used by villagers and their three-wheeler trucks up to load up with the harvested nuts every September.